vuejs/test-utils-docs/src/guide/event-handling.md

 }
 ```

-To full test this component, we should verify that when the button is clicked, the `count` shown in the template is updated.
-We can also verify an `increment` event with the latest `count` value is emitted.
+To fully test this component, we should verify that when the button is clicked, the `count` shown in the template is updated.
+We can also verify that an `increment` event with the latest `count` value is emitted.
 We will start with the latter.

 ## `VueWrapper.emitted()`